wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-process/includes/3-new-data-model.md

-One of the biggest stumbling blocks to users translating their process from an excel spreadsheet to a canvas app is the data model.
-We become accustomed to thinking about data in the way we have always know it and it can be difficult to realize that way may not work with the newer technology.
-In this scenario, we're tracking expenses.
-We have information that we need for every trip expense report and information for each of the individual expenses.
-We may be tempted to put all of those in a single table since the report itself exists in a single spreadsheet, but that wouldn't optimize our solution.
+A major obstacle for users who are translating their process from an Excel spreadsheet to a canvas app is the data model.
+People have become accustomed to considering data in a certain way; however, that approach might not work with newer technology.
+For example, in this module’s scenario, you're tracking expenses where you have information for every trip expense report and for each individual expense.
+You might be tempted to put all information together into a single table because the report exists in a single spreadsheet.
+However, that approach won’t optimize this particular solution.

-Here's one way you could build this out in a single table:
+One method that you could use is to build this report into a single table:

 **Table Name:** Expense Report